How to get touch with us over the festive period

 The local planning authority refused the application stating that it sought to completely alter the nature of the development resulting in a development that would materially differ from the originally approved planning permission.

-The Court ruled that there is nothing within Section 73 which limits any application to vary or remove a condition to “minor material amendments” or “non-fundamental variations”.
-Providing the application was limited to the non-compliance with a condition (and does not require a change in the description of the development nor is inconsistent with it) then it fell within the scope of Section 73.
+The Court ruled that there is nothing within Section 73 that limits any application to vary or remove a condition to “minor material amendments” or “non-fundamental variations”.
+Providing the application was limited to non-compliance with a condition (and does not require a change in the description of the development nor is inconsistent with it) then it fell within the scope of Section 73.

 R(on the application of Fiske) v.
 Test Valley Borough Council [2023] All ER (D)

-In the case of Fiske, the High Court ruled that there is no power under Section 73 of the 1990 Act to impose a condition which creates conflict or inconsistency with the operative wording (i.e., the description of the development) of the original planning permission.
+In the case of Fiske, the High Court ruled that there is no power under Section 73 of the 1990 Act to impose a condition that creates conflict or inconsistency with the operative wording (i.e., the description of the development) of the original planning permission.
 The conflict or inconsistency does not have to be fundamental; if there is any conflict or inconsistency with the description of development, the proposed variation will fall outside of the scope of Section 73.

 In 2021, a second planning permission was granted within the application site of the 2017 Permission for a different substation and altered layout (the “2021 Permission”).

 To enable the 2017 Permission and the 2021 Permission to operate together, a third application was submitted to vary the conditions of the 2017 Permission, the effect of which was to remove the development of the substation required by the 2017 Permission.
-This application was granted in 2022 (the “2022 Permission”) with a condition requiring compliance with plans which did not include a substation (the “Plan Condition”).
+This application was granted in 2022 (the “2022 Permission”) with a condition requiring compliance with plans that did not include a substation (the “Plan Condition”).

 In quashing the 2022 Permission, the High Court ruled that the Plan Condition conflicted with the operative wording of the 2017 Permission.
 The description of development in the 2017 Permission authorised the construction of a substation but the Plan Condition required compliance with plans which did not include a substation thereby prohibiting the construction of a substation in direct conflict with the description of development.